Northshore Debate Series 2

 2. Debated at Edina HS in Minnesota from 2008-2012, at the University of Michigan from 2012-2017, and currently coach at Michigan and Glenbrook North

-3. Please add me to the email chain: dustml[at]umich[dot]edu.
-College debaters only: please also add debatedocs[at]umich[dot]edu (note that this is not the same as the community debatedocs listerv).
+College: Email preferred; please add dustml[at]umich[dot]edu and debatedocs[at]umich[dot]edu (note that this is not the same as the community debatedocs listerv).

 4. Nothing here set in stone debate is up to the debaters go for what you want to blah blah blah an argument is a claim and a warrant don't clip cards

 5. Speaks usually range from 28.5-29.5.
-Below 28.5 and there are some notable deficiencies, above 29.5 you're going above and beyond to wow me.
+Below 28.5 and there are some notable deficiencies, above 29.5 you're one of the best debaters I've seen all year.
 I don't really try to compare different debaters across different rounds to give points; I assign them based on a round-by-round basis.
 I wish I could give ties more often and will do so if the tournament allows.
-I gave a 30 one time a decade ago because I lost a bet.
-I doubt it'll ever happen again.
 If you ask me for a 30 you'll probably get a 27.

 7. You will time your own speeches and prep time.
 I will be so grumpy if I have to keep track of time for you.

 8. Each person gives one constructive and one rebuttal.
 The first person who speaks is the only person I flow (I can make an exception for performances in 1ACs/1NCs).
 I don’t flow prompting until and unless the assigned speaker says the words that their partner is prompting.
 Absolutely no audience participation.
+No touching your opponents or their property without consent.
 If you need some part of this clarified, I’m probably not the judge for you.

 9. I am a mandatory reporter and an employee of both a public university and a public high school.
 I am not interested in judging debates that may make either of those facts relevant.